 The Australian Qualifications Framework (AQF) attempts to do so by providing individuals with better scope to progress through the levels of education and training by improving access to qualifications, by more clearly defining avenues for achievement and by promoting national and international recognition of qualifications offered in Australia.

 AQF Commitment

 The AQF makes a specific commitment to flexible, transparent and systematic learning pathways and to the removal of boundaries between educational sectors.
-This diagram shows the interlinking and pathways that relate to the various qualification levels.
+The different AQF levels are listed below: